setrar/ca/labs/1-rars/REPORT.md

 ${\color{Salmon}1.}$ Execute only the first instruction (`[Run -> Step]`) and observe the changes in the registers.
    - What registers changed?
+The PC has changed incrementing by `x04`
    - Are these changes consistent with what you imagined?
+They surely are

 ${\color{Salmon}2.}$ Predicting next instructions &#x2705;